 I talked to many clients this week who are anxious about their healthy eating going out the window over the Thanksgiving holiday.
-This comes up especially if you’re travelling to visit family where you may have less control over what you’re eating.
+This comes up especially if you’re traveling to visit family where you may have less control over what you’re eating.

 I get it.
 You don’t want to appear fussy.
 Plus, a strange thing happens when I’m at my parents house — they have lots of goodies (ice cream in the freezer! crumb cake!
 5 different types of cereal!) and it’s the one place where I can dig in without the constraint of having to be polite.